Ficus Alii

 Ficus Alii Care Tips

-Light: Give Ficus binnendiijkii bright light year-round.
-It's not as fussy about being moved around as other ficus house plants, but it may drop leaves if suddenly moved into a shady corner or full sun.
+Light: Give Ficus Alii bright, indirect sunlight year-round.
+It's not as fussy about being moved around as other Ficus houseplants, such as the weeping fig, but it may drop leaves if suddenly moved into a shady corner or full sun.

 Water: Water soil thoroughly, then allow top 1 in (2.5 cm) to dry out between waterings.
 Use lukewarm water because cold water may cause leaf loss.
 Avoid using softened water -- it contains salts which can harm ficus plants.